spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 ## Deny access

-This rule is to deny all calls to a particular function irrespective of any thing.
-It might be useful to temporarily deny access to a function (For example in testing).
-Here's how to deny access to a particular function using `deny`:
+This rule is to deny all calls to queue events of a particular type.
+It might be useful to temporarily deny access to an event type function (For example in testing).
+Here's how to deny access to a particular event type using `deny`:

 {{< highlight json >}}
 {